CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 \textbf{Strategy 4: Common Robust Causal Features:}

 In this section, we aim to demonstrate that instances of the same prototype, if clean, exhibit several common top robust causal features.
 This stands in contrast to adversarial samples, which only share a few common features with their prototypes.
 The explanation for this is that the adversarial attacks try to exploit any possible activation towards another class despite the features in hand.
-In our experiments, we give several values for $n/m$: $3/10$, $5/20$ and $10/30$ respectively, all of them show the difference between clean samples and adversarial ones.
-We recall here that in this strategy $n$ refers to the number of causal features of the input image clean or adversarial, and $m$ refers to the number of causal features of the prototype image.
+In our experiments, we give several values for $n/m$: $3/10$, $5/20$ and $10/30$ respectively, all of them show the difference between clean and adversarial samples.
+We recall here that in this strategy, $n$ denotes the number of causal features in the input image (clean or adversarial), and $m$ denotes the number of causal features in the associated prototype image.
+The results on ImageNet dataset with $\epsilon=8$ are reported in Table ~\ref{tab:TopCommon}.
+Across all configurations, we observe a clear distinction between clean and adversarial samples: clean instances consistently share more features with their prototypes (e.g. $1400$ and $1675$), whereas adversarial examples diverge significantly with few samples having common features (e.g. $13$ and $24$) for FGSM untargeted attack for instance.